Sparse Quantile Regression: Simulation Study

 To implement the $\ell _{0}$-CQR method, we solved over the training sample the $\ell _{0}$-constrained estimation problem (\ref{L0-CQR-est}) for sparsity level $q$ ranging from $1$ up to $p\wedge 25$.
 To solve (\ref {L0-CQR-est}) with $\tau =0.5$ for a given value of $q$, following \citet[][Section 6]{bertsimas2016}, we used the MIO-based, $\ell _{0}$ -constrained LAD approach with a warm-start strategy by supplying the MIO solver an initial guess computed via the discrete first-order approximation algorithms.
 We then calibrated the optimal sparsity level among this set of $ q$ values using the calibration sample.
 The resulting $\ell _{0}$-CQR estimator was then constructed based on the model associated with the calibrated optimal sparsity level.

-Finally, for our $\ell _{0}$-PQR method, noting that the scale of the quantile regression objective function $S_{n}(\theta )$ varies whenever that of $Y$ changes, to relate the penalty term to the scale of $Y$ and to the derived rate \eqref{optimal-lambda}, we adopted the following simple rule:
+For the $\ell _{0}$-PQR method, noting that the scale of the quantile regression objective function $S_{n}(\theta )$ varies whenever that of $Y$ changes, to relate the penalty term to the scale of $Y$ and to the derived rate \eqref{optimal-lambda}, we adopted the following simple rule:

 which is proportional to the sample average of the absolute value of $Y$.

 For a given value of $c$ in (\ref{L0 penalty tuning parameter}), we solved the problem (\ref{penalized QR}) with $k_{0}=100$ using our MIO computational approach of Section \ref{Sec:Computation}, where we warm-started the MIO solver by supplying as an initial guess the approximate solution obtained through the first-order method of Section \ref{First-Order Approximation}.
 As in the $\ell _{1}$-PQR case, we calibrated the optimal tuning scalar $c$ over the set $\mathcal{S}$ using the calibration sample in the setup with $p\geq k_{0}$ and over the expanded set $\mathcal{S\cup \{} 0\} $ in the setup with $p<k_{0}$.